Rudy Lai

 1 updates

-Use of machine learning to analyze grain quality and automatically adjust machine parameters to reduce crop damage.
+Applied machine learning to analyze grain quality and adjust harvesting parameters automatically to reduce damage and improve yield.

 2021 Q2